Lion Electric (NYSE:LEV) Sees Unusually-High Trading Volume

-Shares of The Lion Electric Company (NYSE:LEV – Get Rating) saw unusually-high trading volume on Tuesday .
-Approximately 12,888 shares changed hands during trading, a decline of 98% from the previous session’s volume of 613,368 shares.The stock last traded at $5.07 and had previously closed at $5.12.
+The Lion Electric Company (NYSE:LEV – Get Rating) saw unusually-high trading volume on Monday .
+Approximately 15,467 shares changed hands during trading, a decline of 98% from the previous session’s volume of 739,834 shares.The stock last traded at $4.24 and had previously closed at $4.47.

-LEV has been the topic of several research analyst reports.
-National Bankshares decreased their price target on shares of Lion Electric from $10.00 to $9.00 and set an “outperform” rating on the stock in a research note on Monday, August 8th.
-Raymond James decreased their price target on shares of Lion Electric from $7.50 to $5.00 and set a “market perform” rating on the stock in a research note on Monday, August 8th.
-Roth Capital began coverage on shares of Lion Electric in a report on Friday, June 10th.
-They issued a “buy” rating and a $13.00 price objective on the stock.
-DA Davidson began coverage on shares of Lion Electric in a report on Tuesday, June 28th.
-They issued a “buy” rating and a $7.00 price objective on the stock.
-Finally, Barclays cut their price objective on shares of Lion Electric from $17.00 to $10.00 and set an “overweight” rating on the stock in a report on Thursday, May 19th.
-Four analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and an average target price of $9.95.
+LEV has been the subject of several recent analyst reports.
+CIBC cut shares of Lion Electric from a “sector outperform” rating to a “neutral” rating and set a $9.00 price objective for the company. in a research note on Thursday, June 2nd.
+Roth Capital initiated coverage on shares of Lion Electric in a research report on Friday, June 10th.
+They set a “buy” rating and a $13.00 target price for the company.
+DA Davidson initiated coverage on shares of Lion Electric in a research report on Tuesday, June 28th.
+They set a “buy” rating and a $7.00 target price for the company.
+Canaccord Genuity Group dropped their target price on shares of Lion Electric from $12.00 to $8.00 in a research report on Thursday, May 5th.
+Finally, Raymond James lowered their price objective on shares of Lion Electric from $7.50 to $5.00 and set a “market perform” rating for the company in a report on Monday, August 8th.
+Four research analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and a consensus price target of $9.95.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Power Corp of Canada acquired a new stake in shares of Lion Electric during the first quarter worth $565,330,000.
-Invesco Ltd. raised its holdings in shares of Lion Electric by 3.9% during the fourth quarter.
-Invesco Ltd. now owns 2,465,533 shares of the company’s stock worth $24,507,000 after acquiring an additional 91,445 shares during the period.
-First Trust Advisors LP raised its holdings in shares of Lion Electric by 11.1% during the fourth quarter.
-First Trust Advisors LP now owns 1,619,707 shares of the company’s stock worth $16,100,000 after acquiring an additional 162,248 shares during the period.
-Bank of Montreal Can raised its holdings in shares of Lion Electric by 44.0% during the fourth quarter.
-Bank of Montreal Can now owns 998,862 shares of the company’s stock worth $9,808,000 after acquiring an additional 304,974 shares during the period.
-Finally, Pembroke Management LTD raised its holdings in shares of Lion Electric by 3.3% during the first quarter.
-Pembroke Management LTD now owns 600,720 shares of the company’s stock worth $6,308,000 after acquiring an additional 19,138 shares during the period.
+Institutional investors have recently bought and sold shares of the company.
+Zurcher Kantonalbank Zurich Cantonalbank bought a new position in Lion Electric during the 4th quarter valued at about $139,000.
+Toronto Dominion Bank lifted its stake in Lion Electric by 9,901.8% during the 4th quarter.
+Toronto Dominion Bank now owns 5,701 shares of the company’s stock valued at $56,000 after acquiring an additional 5,644 shares during the period.
+First Trust Advisors LP lifted its stake in Lion Electric by 11.1% during the 4th quarter.
+First Trust Advisors LP now owns 1,619,707 shares of the company’s stock valued at $16,100,000 after acquiring an additional 162,248 shares during the period.
+Swiss National Bank bought a new position in Lion Electric during the 4th quarter valued at about $1,027,000.
+Finally, Fiera Capital Corp bought a new position in Lion Electric during the 4th quarter valued at about $2,965,000.

 Lion Electric Company Profile